isimane/isimane/README.md

 - 👋 Hi, I’m @isimane
-- 👀 I’m interested in designing
+- 👀 I’m interested in web design
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...